esheo-skia/Slicer-SegTemplateEditor/README.md

 ![Step 3 - Segment Editor view](Resources/Screenshots/step3_segment_editor_result.png)

 Segments are automatically linked to the master volume and displayed with their assigned colors.

 ---

+## Data Storage & Migration

+Saved label groups are stored in the Slicer user settings directory to prevent data loss on extension updates.
+On first run, legacy `labels.json` files from older versions are automatically migrated.

+---